yjliu212/Predict-Beta-Function-Using-Neural-Network/README.md

 ![image](https://github.com/user-attachments/assets/e7575fec-c62f-4fe8-a85d-c2e575176840)

+Intrested reader can generate heatmap and pairplot using training data set 1 and 2 and see the difference.

 ## Discussion:

 Through this experiment, we can see that the DNN model from training dataset 1 and 2 always under-predict the target Beta function.
 No matter how many epochs we train the DNN model using dataset 1 and 2, the DNN model can only predict the testing data well but not able to predict a new input dataset with a different thermal gradient or burial rate.
 This means that the DNN model is not generalized enough, due to the training dataset does not contain enough feature variance.